 Check the vent pipes on your roof.
 They could be plugged.
 If they are plugged, odor will come out the drain or toilet.

 "F. Phillips hit the nail on the head!
 If you're in Maine, it's November, it's cold, the vent pipes for the plumbing sometimes get clogged with ice from condensation.
 If it's been cold & dry, the water in the sinks, tub & washer vapor traps evaporates a little quicker than normal.
-You may also notice the pipes & drains making an unusual noise when one of the vapor traps dries out.
-Pouring water into all drains will reestablish the "vapor trap" & the smell will stop entering the living spaces.

 What would cause a sewer odor coming up from my drains?
 I live in the city and do not have a septic tank.
 I occasionally get the same odor from my washer.
-I assume its from the pipes because my laundry doesn't smell, just the entire room.
-Thank you.